LEAF: Navigating Concept Drift in Cellular Networks: Introduction

-Concept drift is a relatively well-understood phenomenon in machine learning and has been studied in the context of many other prediction problems~\cite{schlimmer1986incremental,lu2018learning,gama2014survey}.
-Yet, although concept drift is a relatively well-understood phenomenon in other fields, it has not been explored in the context of computer networking, in spite of the relatively widespread use of machine learning models.

-Mitigating concept drift for Key Performance Indicators (KPIs) in a cellular network introduces fundamentally new challenges that make previous approaches from other domains inapplicable.
-In contrast to tasks such as image or text classification, where the semantics of prediction occurs on a fixed object and characteristics of the features change relatively slowly over time~\cite{fdez2007applying, vzliobaite2010adaptive, gama2014survey}, predictions of network characteristics occur continuously, and occur within the context of a system that changes over time due to both gradual evolution and exogenous shocks.
+Concept drift is a relatively well-understood phenomenon in ML for other prediction problems (\eg, image and text classification~\cite{schlimmer1986incremental, lu2018learning,gama2014survey}).
+But mitigating concept drift for networking problems, particularly forecasting Key Performance Indicators (KPIs) in a cellular network introduces fundamentally new challenges that make previous approaches from other domains inapplicable.
 Networks have unique characteristics, such as dynamic signal interference due to environment changes (\eg, changes due to weather, seasonality, etc.)~\cite{zheng2014rethinking}, which calls for new approaches.
-One important implication of our findings is that one of the most common practices for combatting drift in large networks---regularly retraining models~\cite{kantchelian2013approaches,thomas2011design}---is often not sufficient and can in some cases even reduce model accuracy.
+In contrast to previous tasks, where the semantics of prediction occurs on a fixed object and characteristics of the features change relatively slowly over time~\cite{fdez2007applying, vzliobaite2010adaptive, gama2014survey}, predictions of network characteristics occur continuously, and occur within the context of a system that changes over time due to periodicity (\eg, seven-day period of volume), gradual evolution (\eg, the constant addition of capacity by new equipment installations), and exogenous shocks (\eg, a software upgrade, or a sudden change in traffic patterns or demands such as the COVID-19 pandemic, which resulted in significant changes due to factors like reduced mobility~\cite{lutu2020characterization} or user behaviors~\cite{liu2021characterizing}).